 Anthony Abiragi conducts research on late twentieth-century and early twenty-first century art from Europe and North America.
-He is publishing an article on American photographer and filmmaker Allan Sekula in 2019.
+He published an article on American photographer and filmmaker Allan Sekula in 2019.
 He is currently completing an article on the French artist collective, Claire Fontaine.
 His broad research interests focus on the history of the avant-garde.

 documentary photography, artist museums, artist archives